mpadge/hackmd-stat-software/unsupervised.md

 # Dimensionality Reduction, Clustering, and Unsupervised Learning

+This document details standards for Dimensionality Reduction, Clustering, and Unsupervised Learning Software – referred to from here on for simplicity as “Unsupervised Learning Software”.
+Software in this category is distinguished from Regression Software though the latter aiming to construct or analyse one or more mappings between two defined data sets (for example, a set of “independent” data, \(X\), and a set of “dependent” data, “Y”), whereas Unsupervised Learning Software aims to construct or analyse one or more mappings between a defined set of input or independent data, and a second set of “output” data which are not necessarily known or given prior to the analysis.
+A key distinction in Unsupervised Learning Software and Algorithms is between that for which output data represent (generally numerical) transformations of the input data set, and that for which output data are discrete labels applied to the input data.
+Examples of the former type include dimensionality reduction and ordination software and algorithms, and examples of the latter include clustering and discrete partitioning software and algorithms.

 ## 1 Input Data Structures and Validation

   - **UL1.0** Unsupervised Learning Software should explicitly document